Economics and Management

 Entry to Economics and Management is highly competitive but also very open.
 In addition to proven academic ability, admitting tutors look for potential, motivation and commitment to your proposed studies in Oxford.Undergraduate Prospectus

-In the first year of the course three compulsory subjects are taken in Introductory Economics, Mathematics and Statistics for Economics and Management, and Introduction to Management.
+In the first year of the course three compulsory subjects are taken in Introductory Economics, Financial Management, and General Management.
 This leads to a pass/fail examination at the end of the first year.
-In the second and third years two compulsory papers are taken in economics, along with two papers in management.
-A further four papers are chosen from a very wide range of optional subjects, leading to a final examination at the end of the third year.
+In the second and third years there are three compulsory papers: Microeconomics, Macroeconomics and Quantitative Economics.
+A further five papers are chosen from a very wide range of optional subjects (two of which much be in Management), leading to final written examinations at the end of the third year.

 Teaching is organised into college tutorials and university lectures and classes at the Department of Economics and the School of Management Studies (the Saïd Business School).
 The College has two Fellows in Economics in residence, Dr Alan Beggs and Dr Francesco Zanetti, who are responsible for the economics component of the degree.
 The Fellow in Management Studies, Dr Oren Sussman, is responsible for this aspect of the course.
 Graduates in Economics and Management have open to them a wide range of career opportunities in, for example, banking and financial services, management consultancy, international and multinational organisations.
 Interested graduates may also be able to further their studies at graduate level at the Saïd Business School or with the department of Economics.